Los Angeles Motorcycle Accident AttorneysRequest Free Consultation

 Defendants have the right to use a motorcyclist’s illegal failure to wear a helmet as evidence against him or her during an injury claim.
 This defense may be valid if the victim suffered a traumatic head or brain injury and if wearing a helmet reasonably would have prevented the injury in question.
 The defendant may need proof to support this assertion, such as testimony from a safety expert or crash reconstructionist stating that wearing a helmet would most likely have prevented the victim’s injuries.

 Since California is a pure comparative negligence state, a victim may still recover partial compensation even if not wearing a helmet affected the claim.
 The victim will simply recover less than he or she would have had he or she been wearing a motorcycle helmet.
 The courts will deduct the victim’s percentage of fault from the overall compensation awarded.
-Help from an attorney could minimize a motorcyclist’s fault, with or without a helmet, to maximize the potential recovery award.
+Help from an attorney could minimize a motorcycle rider’s fault, with or without a helmet, to maximize the potential recovery award.

 Contact a Lawyer if You or a Loved One are in a Motorcycle Crash in Los Angeles